 But then, in November 2011 I got even more serious (some call it gazelle intense) and created a new debt goal.
 My mantra for the new year was “Make 2012 Epic” and I desperately wanted to become debt free.

-So I began using ReadyForZero and after inputting my loan and payment information, it gave me a payoff date: December 21, 2012.
+After inputting my loan and payment information into the debt app system, it gave me a payoff date: December 21, 2012.

 I’m not a big shopper so going to the mall isn’t something I had a hard time giving up.
 But the most difficult for me was the TV and going out to movies.
 I love watching shows and relaxing in front of the television.